Everyone’s got their pet peeves. Here are some of mine.

 OK, maybe I’m nitpicking here.
 But it’s annoying when a person overtakes my inbox with multiple threads.

-Sending an email with three questions and having only one of them answered
+Asking someone multiple questions and getting only one of them answered

 What’s the solution to this?
-Should I send three emails with one question each?
-Or send one email with one question and wait for answer before sending the next one?
+Should I send three messages with one question each?
+Or sequentially send messages with single questions and wait for answers before sending the next?

 Jaywalking in front of my moving car